dustinpfister/blog_posts/_posts/lodash.md

 ## 2 - lodash relevancy in light of ecmascript 2015+

 Even before ecmascript 2015 there where many methods within lodash, and underscore that had a native counterpart method.
 There seem to be many developers that focus on methods in lodash like \_.concat or \_.isArray that in late versions of lodash just reference native methods and declare that lodash is no longer needed.
+For one thing the array concat method was added to native javaScript a very ling time ago, even when lodash was started concat was a tired yet true method.
+The array concat method is referenced not just because it is a tired yet true method, but also just for the sake of allowing for its use when using a method like the [lodash chain](/2018/11/11/lodash_chain) method.

 In this section I will be addressing many of the talking points that bring into question of the relevancy of lodash in light of modern javaScript.

 ### 2.1 - Many lodash methods do not have a native counterpart.